vana-com/VRCs/VRCs/vrc-1.md

 - Changes affecting how applications interact with Vana
 - Changes to Data Liquidity Pool rewards

 **Process VRC** describes a process surrounding Vana or proposes a change to a process.
-This includes changes to the decision-making process, community guidelines, or VRC process itself.
+This includes changes to the decision-making process, community guidelines, or the VRC process itself.

 ## VRC Work Flow